Shawn9717/password-checker/README.md

 - Fork the repo
 - Create a new branch (git checkout -b improve-feature)
 - Make the appropriate changes in the files
-- Add changes to reflect the changes made
 - Commit your changes (git commit -am 'Improve feature')
 - Push to the branch (git push origin improve-feature)
 - Create a Pull Request